quantumopticslkb-user/LKB_mkdocs/docs/starting-package/index.md

 - Get a [key](/admin/rooms/)
 - Get an email [here](/admin/) : Go to the admin office and ask David
 - Ask for the MAC address (Your computer identifier) of your computer to be [recorded on the network](admin/computers/)
-- Check that you can join the [server LEON](admin/computers/) (to be used for storing epxeimental data and simulation results): Only when you have an email address and open a ticket by [sending an email here](mailto:support@lkb.upmc.fr)
+- Check that you can join the [server LEON](admin/computers/) (to be used for storing experimental data and simulation results): Only when you have an email address and open a ticket by [sending an email here](mailto:support@lkb.upmc.fr)